prasidhanchan/CodeMonk/CONTRIBUTING.md

 # Forks

-Forks are allowed so long as they abide by [the project's LICENSE](https://github.com/prasidhanchan/CodeMonk/blob/master/LICENSE.md).
+- Forks are allowed so long as they abide by [the project's LICENSE](https://github.com/prasidhanchan/CodeMonk/blob/master/LICENSE.md).

+- Your working branch should have a name like:
+  - fix-issue-<issue_number>/<issue_name>
+  - feature-<issue_number>/<feature_added>

-When working on afeature or a bug, remember:
+When working on a feature or a bug, remember:

 - To avoid confusion with the main app (Optional):
     - Change the app name